Wryhder/Toggle-Machine-State/README.md

 This is a simple little project that just aims to change the text content of a button (but it's been getting progressively sillier).

+> Credits: The 3D solar system in the background is [Julian Garnier's](https://codepen.io/juliangarnier/pen/idhuG).
 -----

 ### A little background